mtzfactory/challenge-iskay-pet/README.md

 ### Android

-- Invariant Violation: requireNativeComponent: "AIRMap" was not found in the UI Manager.
+- _Invariant Violation: requireNativeComponent: "AIRMap" was not found in the UI Manager_.

-  Soluiton: [issue #3081][react-native-maps-issues-3081]
+  Solution: [issue #3081][react-native-maps-issues-3081].

   Add to `android/build.gradle`: